 Christopher Diehl of Dedham, Massachusetts teaches English at Saints John Neumann and Maria Goretti Catholic High School.
 Christopher is a 2016 graduate of Saint Joseph’s University.
 As an undergraduate Christopher earned double majors in English and Theology.
-During his time at Saint Joseph’s, Christopher served as a coordinator for the Philadelphia Service Immersion Program, help lead the Appalachian Experience immersion program, worked in the Faith Justice Institute, cooperated with faculty in facilitating discussions about various social justice topics within a service-learning class.
-As an undergraduate, Chris gained experience teaching English Literature through the Acing High School summer enrichment program while he was an undergraduate.
+During his time at Saint Joseph’s, Christopher served as a coordinator for the Philadelphia Service Immersion Program, helped lead the Appalachian Experience immersion program, worked in the Faith Justice Institute, and cooperated with faculty in facilitating discussions about various social justice topics within a service-learning class.
+Chris also gained experience teaching English Literature through the Acing High School summer enrichment program while he was an undergraduate.

 Marissa, a native of Hammonton, New Jersey, is an alumnus of the College of Saint Elizabeth.
 A double major in History and International Relations, Marissa was a recipient of the President’s Scholarship for Academic Excellence, a member of the National History Honors Society, Phi Alpha Theta, and a recipient of the Vincentian Award.
 She served as an assistant teacher for the Primrose School in Florham Park, New Jersey where she assisted in classrooms with children of various age groups.
 During her time at the College of Saint Elizabeth, Marissa participated in the Campus Ministry Club and served on the club’s executive board for several years.
 She also served as president of the college’s Residence Hall Council, served on the Vocation Advisory Board for the Sisters of Charity and volunteered as a religious education instructor at Christ the Redeemer parish in Atco, New Jersey.
 Marissa teaches Social Studies at Saint Frances Cabrini School in West Philadelphia.